8 Sources

 Copy Link

-Apple privately threatened to remove Grok from the App Store in January over its failure to curb nonconsensual sexual deepfakes, according to a leaked letter obtained by NBC News
+Apple privately threatened to remove Grok AI from its App Store in January after Elon Musk's xAI failed to adequately address a surge of nonconsensual sexual deepfakes generated by the AI chatbot, according to a letter obtained by NBC News

 2

 .
-Apple contacted teams behind both X and Grok, demanding developers "create a plan to improve content moderation"4
+The tech giant contacted teams behind both X and Grok, demanding they "create a plan to improve content moderation" to address flagrant violations of App Store guidelines2

 .